albertomh/Nacar/README.md

 ## Developing

 Nacar is written in Python 3.
-It includes type annotations that are checked with `mypy` and is linted with `pycodestyle` to conform to PEP8.
+It includes type annotations that are checked with `mypy` and is linted with `pycodestyle` to ensure PEP8 compliance.

 1. Clone this repository and navigate into the project root.
 2. Create a virtual environment: `python3 -m venv venv`.